How to Use Geofencing to Engage Your App's Users

 Have no idea what this is about?
 No problem!
 In our article, we're going to tell you what geofencing is and why you need it.
 You'll learn different ways to apply geofencing to your business and to location-based marketing strategies.

 What is geofencing?

 Geofencing is a kind of GPS tracking system for mobile apps.
-It is a technology which allows you to automatically detect and perform scheduled actions when a user's device is located in designated geofenced areas or leaves such.
-In other words, the technology helps you interact with customers who are in a given radius from the object.
+It is a technology, which allows you to automatically detect and perform scheduled actions when a user's device is located in designated geofenced areas or leaves such.
+In other words, the technology helps you interact with customers who are within a given radius of the object.

 Unlike beacons, which are designed for point locations (like a specific store in a shopping center or even a single product), geofencing software gives you a chance to reach everyone who is in the territory you set.
 And this is its undoubted advantage.

 Visual illustration of geofencing tactics

 Suppose you have a shop (sports club, beauty salon - whatever!), and you want to increase its profitability.
 Knowing its exact address (and GPS coordinates), you can create a virtual geofence area around it - an area whose intersection forces the application to perform the desired action (of course, you must develop such an application, to begin with).
 Later, we'll talk about options for these actions which would be beneficial to your business; however, you should already imagine the abyss of amazing opportunities opening up to you.

 In the meantime, it is worth discussing how geofencing technology works.